Bot736382/yolov9_special_course/README.md

 Install these Models into the ``./weights/`` folder within the system and use Model_unfreezing.ipynb to unfreeze the weights.
 (Normally, models are frozen after training)

+# TO DO
+Format the dataset to install it on the cluster
+Add the weights to the dockerfile installation Unfreeze the weights
+#

 ## Training a Model on New Datasets
 ### Dataset Setup